SKAN: A practical standard for the implementation of SKAdNetwork

 - Create a reference implementation plan for SKAdNetwork, to avoid fragmentation and a broken mobile advertising ecosystem.

-- Design a way for SKAdNetwork to be compatible with parallel methods like IDFA-based attribution (when consent is given) and fingerprinting (when permitted) – both of which will be required.
+- Design a way for SKAdNetwork to be compatible with parallel methods like IDFA-based attribution (when consent is given).

 - Provide a way to centralize and manage the scattered SKAdNetwork postbacks.

 - Govern SKAdNetwork’s “conversion value” and define a standard implementation.

 - Provide a solution for the fraud risk presented in SKAdNetwork (such as the conversion value manipulation, repeating transaction ID attacks, and geo manipulation).

 - Define how marketers and ad networks can measure ROAS and other KPIs.

 - Define the infrastructure necessary for centralized reporting for advertisers.

 We invite everyone to join us and contribute to this spec.
 We’ve deliberately excluded our name, or any other company’s name from the spec, to encourage collaboration, suggestions, improvements, and most of all criticism.

 We know that one player can not shape that future on their own.
 It’s like that old saying “it takes a village.”
 We will need to come together as an industry — advertisers, ad networks, publishers, and MMPs — to shape the future of marketing measurement… and we need to do it quickly with iOS 14 launching in September.